Dyspareunia: understanding and treating pain during intercourse

 The difference between primary and secondary dyspareunia

-There are several forms: primary dyspareunia, but also secondary dyspareunia.
+A distinction is made between primary and secondary dyspareunia.
 The difference lies more in the location of the pain:

 secondary dyspareunia is characterized by pain localized at thevaginal entrance, which occurs when an object or the penis is inserted